Herakles and Antaeus

 Does this metaphor tell you anything about the story of Adam and Eve in the Bible?

-Finally Hercules figured out what to do.
-He held Antaeus up in the air while they wrestled, and so Antaeus got weaker until Hercules was able to kill him.
+Finally Herakles figured out what to do.
+He held Antaeus up in the air while they wrestled, and so Antaeus got weaker until Herakles was able to kill him.

 Learn by doing: hold a wrestling match

 Twelve Labors of Hercules (Step into Reading, Step 3), by Marc Cerasini.
 Very easy, for beginning readers.